datasciencecampus/graphite/README.md

 The uploaded `Dockerfile` has the following arguments that can be passed to `docker build` using `--build-arg`:

-- HEAP (the heap size of the JVM, default is 16GB)
+- HEAP (the heap size of the JVM, default is 16GB, you may need over 32GB for a UK build)
-- REG (the region, here set to 1 for Wales, 2 for Scotland and 3 for England)
+- REG (the region, here set to 1 for Wales, 2 for Scotland, 3 for England, and 4 for UK)
 - OTP_JAR (the OTP jar file version, here set to 1.3.0 by default)

 Then run the created image using: